The best hotels in Siem Reap

 The area around Wat Bo pagoda itself has the most character.
 Morning alms ceremonies happen around 6am.
 The local market on Road 26 sells produce and fresh noodles for under $1.
 It's the antidote to the tourist bubble.

-Siem Reap's best neighborhoods
+Siem Reap's best hotel regions

 The French Quarter along the river puts you closest to the temples without the Pub Street noise.
 Wat Bo Village is the sweet spot for value.
 Skip anything marketed as 'Angkor view' unless you're paying $500+.